superfaceai/station/CONVENTIONS.md

 }
 ```

-Be aware that handling HTTP 500 status codes will prevent OneSDK to failover to backup provider.
-HTTP 500 status codes handling is not recommended for commodity use cases like sending e-mails, sms messages, getting weather forecast,...
+Be aware that **handling HTTP 500 status codes will prevent OneSDK failover** to a backup provider.
+Handling HTTP 500 status codes is not recommended for commodity use cases like sending e-mails, SMS messages, getting weather forecast, etc.

 ## Example Use-case